 Districts Analysed

-Offers modern, energy-efficient housing stock with immediate proximity to top-tier schools and the M11 corridor.
+This area offers modern residential developments with immediate access to top-tier schools and the N11 corridor.

-Provides unbeatable access to the DART station, reaching Dublin City Centre in under 45 minutes.
+Provides the best proximity to the DART station and bridge access, making Dublin city center reachable in under 45 minutes.

 Top-rated zones for tenants

-Yes, Bray is a designated Rent Pressure Zone, meaning annual rent increases for existing tenancies are legally capped to ensure market stability.
+Yes, Bray is designated as a Rent Pressure Zone, meaning annual rent increases are legally capped to track inflation or a maximum of 2% per year.